PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 08:26:06
+Last updated: 2024-04-06 08:26:40
-Random Quote: Life hurts.
-The moment you think you've got it all, it smacks you in the face. - Lucien
+Random Quote: A guy opens his door and gets shot and you think that of me?
+No. I am the one who knocks! - Walter White